Ignas207/simple-c-logging/README.md

 add_definitions("-DSOURCE_PATH_SIZE=${SOURCE_PATH_SIZE}")
 ```

-- Otherwise, you can set this manualy.
+- Otherwise, you can set this manually.